 LSC-Tomball Science First Success Center

-Opening Fall 2023, the Sci Fi Center will be a STEM focused academic support hub/space for all students who are interested in pursuing an education in Science, Technology, Engineering, and Mathematics (STEM) disciplines.
+Opening Spring 2024, the Sci Fi Center will be a STEM-focused academic support hub/space for all students who are interested in pursuing an education in Science, Technology, Engineering, and Mathematics (STEM) disciplines.
 The Sci Fi Center team can assist you in your pursuit of a successful STEM career.
-At the Center you will find community, access to computers, comfortable places to study, peer support specialists, and academic support programs.
+At the Center, you will find community, access to computers, comfortable places to study, peer support specialists, and academic support programs.
 More grand opening details coming soon.

 Meet the Sci Fi Center Team.